micahyoung/ethereum-cf/README.md

 * `bootnode` - the service discovery node for the network
 * `miners` - one instance of a miner node for block creation
-* `nodes` - one instance of a geth node to process transactions
+* `nodes` - one instance of a geth node to execute transactions

 You can access any of these nodes with `cf ssh` and use the `geth` binary at `app/geth` and the data dir at `app/data`.
 The genesis file and accounts used are provided with the repo and should not be reused in any production environment.